 Unit of Count

 The Unit of Count for measuring and reporting the Subscribers Internal Use in relation to the Display Use Fee where the Real-Time Data is Information Supplier-Controlled, is each Device.
 Simultaneous Use on such Device by multiple natural persons is not permitted.
-However, when the Real-Time Data is Recipient-Controlled, the Unit of Count is each User per Source.
+However, when the Information is Recipient-Controlled, the Unit of Count is each User per Source.

 The Unit of Count for measuring and reporting Recipient-Controlled Display Use is each Device in the event a Device cannot be allocated to one natural person.
 Simultaneous Use on such Device by multiple natural persons is not permitted.